 How do I find what computer sound card I have?

-Microsoft Windows users can determine the sound card currently installed in their computer by following the steps below.
+Microsoft Windows users can determine their sound card by following the steps below.

-Other methods of determining the sound card type
+Other methods for determining the sound card type

-- Another method of determining the sound card manufacturer or model is by opening the computer and physically looking at the sound card.
-Commonly the sound card manufacturer and model will be listed on the card itself.
+Another method of determining the sound card manufacturer or model is by opening your computer case and physically examining the sound card.
+Commonly, the sound card manufacturer and model is printed on the card itself.
 If the information you need is not printed on the card, you may use an FCC identification number to search its specifications.